Northampton-class cruiser: Design

-Although armor was increased, the Northamptons turned out to be lighter than the Pensacolas, and nearly 1,000 tons below the treaty limitations.
+Although armor was increased, the Northamptons turned out nearly 1,000 tons below the treaty limitations.
 Freeboard was increased in the Northamptons by adopting a high forecastle, which was extended aft in the last three for use as flagships.
 These ships were also the first U.S. ships to adopt a hangar for aircraft, and bunks instead of hammocks.
 Their lighter-than-expected weight caused them to roll excessively, which necessitated the fitting of deep bilge keels.
-The immediately-following was essentially a modified Northampton.